Crosslywere/Ace-App/README.md

 Also go to [e-iceblue](https://www.e-iceblue.com/Download/doc-for-java-free.html) for Spire.Doc dependency for reading .docx/.doc files.

-And go to [twilio](https://www.twilio.com) for Twilio SMS messaging.

 ## TODO List

 1. Once an examinee has signed in and started the exam they should be prevented from signing in again.